-- Have you had difficulty controlling your emotions?
+- Have you had trouble controlling your emotions?

-- Have you noticed that you bruise more easily, or that wounds and infections take longer to heal than in the past?
+- Have you noticed that you bruise more easily, or that cuts and infections take longer to heal?

-- Have you developed new acne or more body or facial hair?
+- Have you noticed new acne or more body or facial hair?

-- Have you been taking a corticosteroid medication?
+- Have you been taking a glucocorticoid medication?
 For how long?